ethanr33/CWorkbench-compiler/README.md

-# CppWorkbench Compiler
+# CWorkbench Compiler

-CppWorkbench is a C++ compiler written in C++.
-It compiles a subset of the C++ language into x86-64 NASM assembly.
+CWorkbench is a C compiler written in C++.
+It compiles a subset of the C language into x86-64 NASM assembly.
 This repository contains only the compiler core, the web application is in a separate project.
-The goal of the project as a whole is to integrate this compiler with a web application to let users test the compiled code and run their c++ online.
+The goal of the project as a whole is to integrate this compiler with a web application to let users test the compiled code and run their C online.

 ## Features